smcgann99/annotate-image-plus/README.md

 Either use the Edit Menu - Manage Palette option to install, or run the following command in your Node-RED user directory - typically `~/.node-red`

-    npm install node-red-node-annotate-image
+    npm install annotate-canvas

 Usage
 -----

-The JPEG image should be passed to the node as a Buffer object under `msg.payload`.
+The JPEG, PNG or GIF image should be passed to the node as a Buffer object under the configured property, default = `msg.payload`.

 The annotations are provided in <code>msg.annotations</code> and are applied in order.